 The Merri Creek and the River Red Gums along the escarpment are rated as State significance on the basis that the trees infrequently provide habitat for endangered species.

-Cooper Street Grassland, together with Craigieburn Grassland and the link between, is listed on the Register of the National Estate (Australian Heritage Commission 1998).
+Bababi Marning, together with Galgi Ngarrk (Craigieburn Grassland) and the link between, is listed on the Register of the National Estate (Australian Heritage Commission 1998).
 The listing was on the basis that the

-Maintain intact riparian link upstream to Craigieburn Grassland and downstream to Barry Road Gorge.
+Maintain intact riparian link upstream to Galgi Ngarrk (Craigieburn Grassland) and downstream to Galada Tamboore.

-DCE (1990) listed Cooper Street Grassland, as one of eight highly significant grasslands in the Melbourne area in private ownership.
+DCE (1990) listed Cooper St Grassland (now Bababi Marning), as one of eight highly significant grasslands in the Melbourne area in private ownership.
 It recommended investigating its purchase by the government and reservation for conservation.

 A small section (22 ha) was subsequently acquired by the state government as a Crown Land Reserve and is managed for conservation.
 A further 21 ha was added to the reserve in compensation for construction of the Craigieburn Bypass, and the Merri Creek frontage was transferred to Crown Land as part of a deal with the Istra Social Club which owned it as part of the title to their Clubroom area.